 - Dramatically reduce wasted time and

-remote workers just as if they were in the same office,
+remote workers as if they were in the same office.

-- Achieve a better work life balance by facilitating work from home, and remote working arrangements
+- Achieve a better work-life balance by facilitating working from home and remote working arrangements.

-- Make the most of their time spent working while on the computer
+- Make the most of time spent working on the computer.

-The Time Doctor fully remote team is made up of 66 people working from 23 different countries.
+The Time Doctor team is fully remote.
+It is made up of 80 people working from 23 different countries.

-Since we first launched in 2012, our goal has been to empower people to work productively wherever they are.
-We are all working from home, and love the freedom of choosing when and where we want to work while we spend more time with our families or travelling.
+Since we first launched in 2012, our goal has been to empower people to work productively no matter where they are.
+We all work from home and love having the freedom to choose when and where we want to work while being able to spend more time with our families or travelling.

-We’ve seen an evolution in work over the last few years where remote work has stopped becoming just the cheap option for companies and has started becoming the right option to not just find reduce costs, but also to find the best talent.
-A growing number of companies are choosing to be distributed instead of local and are growing to billion dollar plus valuations without physical offices.
+There has been an evolution in the workplace over the last few years.
+Remote work has stopped being simply the cheap option for companies and has started becoming the right option, not just to reduce costs, but also to hire the best talent.
+A growing number of companies are choosing to be distributed instead of in-person and even without physical offices are growing to valuations of more than a billion dollars.

-At Time Doctor our focus is on allowing customers to build distributed teams so they can work wherever and whenever they want, while the business can focus on allocating office-running costs elsewhere.
-We’ve seen huge growth in the “remote work” sector in the last few years and we are proud to be one of the first remote employee management software.
+At Time Doctor, our focus is on allowing customers to build distributed teams that can work wherever and whenever they want, so the business can focus on allocating their office-running costs elsewhere.
+We have seen a huge amount of growth in the remote work sector over the past few years and are proud to be one of the first remote employee management applications.

-Liam Martin and Rob Rawson are co-founders of Time Doctor.
+Liam Martin and Rob Rawson are the co-founders of Time Doctor.

-Liam is from Montreal Canada and likes to swim with mermaids (seriously).
+Liam is from Montreal, Canada and enjoys swimming with mermaids, seriously.

-Rob is from Sydney Australia and believes that Heisenberg's uncertainty principle is actually an approximation that was used when simulating our reality due to the fact that there was not enough computing power to fully simulate quantum mechanics.
+Rob is from Sydney, Australia and believes that Heisenberg's uncertainty principle is in fact an approximation that was used when simulating our reality to make up for the fact that there was not enough computing power to fully simulate quantum mechanics.